Through the Years

 May 2020 Onwards, Mobilizing South Asians for Black Lives Matter: After the murder of George Floyd by Minneapolis Police Department Officer Derek Chauvin, South Asian Americans across the country joined protests and actions demanding an end to systemic racism, racialized policing, and state surveillance.
 Since then, SAALT has reconvened its 2015 Young Leaders Institute class, which was dedicated to confronting anti-Black racism in South Asian American communities, to respond with learnings from their cohort.
 SAALT has brought on expert trainer and facilitator, Kaajal Shah, to develop a series of trainings and curriculum in response to the unprecedented request from South Asian American community organizations and professional associations to support political education efforts in becoming effective allies.

-Fall 2020, A New NCSO: It has become clear that members of the NCSO can no longer be unified by identity alone, but that the network requires values alignment.
-This month, SAALT will announce changes to the NCSO membership model and launch an NCSO values alignment process.
+Fall 2020, A New NCSO: It became clear that members of the NCSO could no longer be unified by identity alone, and the network required values alignment.
+SAALT announced changes to the NCSO membership model, created the first ever NCSO member handbook, and launched an NCSO values alignment process to work towards abolition of harmful systems impacting our communities through unlearning — of caste supremacy, of carceral complexes, of ongoing colonialism.